AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 1. Install pytest `pip install pytest`
 1. Run `pytest program.py`

-## PI Tag Name to ADH Stream Id
+## PI Tag Name to Cds Stream Id

 Streams in SDS are referred to by their Id rather than by their name as is common with PI tags.
-To find the PI to ADH stream corresponding to your PI tag name in SDS, you can search in the SDS portal using the following format:
+To find the PI to Cds stream corresponding to your PI tag name in SDS, you can search in the SDS portal using the following format:

 ID:PI_<YOUR_SERVER_NAME>_* AND Name:<PI_TAG_NAME>